Stephen-Montague/ShooterDemo/README.md

 # ShooterDemo
 #### 3'rd-person shooter demo written in C++ and powered by Unreal 4.26
-I'll be posting some video logs of this project here:
+Will be posting video clips of this project here:

 https://www.youtube.com/channel/UCSR2NmoF5DqlLigxub62pVw